zhouqr2000/compuware-ispw-operations-plugin-contributed-to-jenkinsci/README.md

 -   Jenkins
 -   Jenkins Credentials plugin
 -   Jenkins Plain Credentials plugin
--   Compuware Common Configuration plugin - latest
+-   BMC AMI Common Configuration plugin - latest
--   BMC Compuware mainframe ISPW
+-   BMC AMI DevX Code Pipeline Mainframe
--   BMC Compuware CES
+-   BMC AMI Common Enterprise Services (CES)

 #### See also
 * [License](LICENSE)
 * [Change Log](CHANGELOG.md)

-### Additional Information for the Git to ISPW Sync Functionality
+### Additional Information for the Git to Code Pipeline Sync Functionality
 -   Refer to the following [guide](https://devops.api.compuware.com/guidelines/ispw/GIT_to_ISPW_Integration_Tutorial.html) for more information
--   Required: minimum version of Topaz Workbench CLI version 20.01.01 [installed](https://devops.api.compuware.com/tool_configuration/plugins.html#installing-the-topaz-workbench-cli)
+-   Required: minimum version of BMC Workbench CLI version 20.01.01 [installed](https://devops.api.compuware.com/tool_configuration/plugins.html#installing-the-topaz-workbench-cli)

 ### Installing in a Jenkins Instance

--   Install the BMC Compuware ISPW Operations plugin according to the Jenkins instructions for installing plugins.
+-   Install the BMC AMI DevX Code Pipeline Operations plugin according to the Jenkins instructions for installing plugins.
 Dependent plugins will automatically be installed.

 ### Configuring Host Connections and CES Tokens

--   If no host connection appears in the **Host Connections** section, click **Add Host Connection **and add a host connection by entering the following information:
+-   If no host connection appears in the **Host Connections** section, click **Add Host Connection** and add a host connection by entering the following information:

-    -   In the **Description **field, enter a description of the connection.
+    -   In the **Description** field, enter a description of the connection.

-    -   In the **Host:port **field, enter the z/OS host to connect to.
+    -   In the **Host:port** field, enter the z/OS host to connect to.

     -   From the **Code page** list, select the desired code page to be used for this connection.
 The code page is used to translate